 For the HomePod mini, the count is reduced down to four, which is fewer but not as severe as the speaker count.
 Three are pointing outward for coverage, while the fourth is inward-facing to isolate sound from the speaker itself, to help improve voice detection while music is being played via a form of noise cancellation.

-While it may not be as many as the HomePod, it's probable that the three externally-facing mics in the HomePod mini are enough to do the job with full coverage on all sides of the smart speaker.
+While it may not be as many as the HomePod, the three externally-facing mics in the HomePod mini are enough to do the job with full coverage on all sides of the smart speaker.